 But if you want to get into more advanced stuff like payment forms, post submission forms, etc., you’ll definitely need to go Pro.

-Feature wise, I don’t think anything should hold you back.
+Feature-wise, I don’t think anything should hold you back.
 Just remember that, depending on your specific needs, you might be able to save some money by looking at other form plugins that offer an extension payment model.
+I highly encourage you to check out this tutorial which shows you how to embed a Google Form on your WordPress website if you’re looking for a quick and free solution.